-Grievances alleging violations of Section 1 of this Article can be grieved only at Step 2 of the grievance article and are not subject to arbitration except for grievances alleging discrimination on the basis of sexual orientation.
-Complaints alleging such discrimination will be directed to the University's Office of Equity and Inclusion.
+Grievances alleging violations of Section 1 of this Article can be grieved only at Step 2 of the grievance article and are not subject to arbitration.
 Unresolved discrimination grievances may be submitted to the Bureau of Labor and Industries or the Equal Employment Opportunity Commission.